objectionary/jeo-maven-plugin/README.md

 #### Opcode

-From the examle above ([Methods section](#methods)) you can see that each opcode is presented by the `opcode` object.
-Each `opcode` object has name, number argument, and optional operands-arguments.
-For example, the `ildoad` opcode has the following EO representation:
+From the example above (refer to the [Methods](#methods) section), you can observe that each opcode is represented by the `opcode` object.
+Each opcode object includes a name, a numerical argument, and optional operand arguments.
+For instance, the `iload` opcode has the following EO representation

 ```eo
 opcode > ILOAD-E